Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Numerical example

 \subsection{Closed-loop simulations}

-The following closed-loop simulations consider the proposed SMPC formulation with Problem~\eqref{eq:SNMPC} and a prediction horizon of $N=15$.
-The initial condition $x(0)$ is zero, except for the position of last mass, which is moved by $10$~[m].
-Statistical results are obtained by simulating the closed-loop system for $10^5$ different noise realizations following the discrete distribution (iv) from Figure~\ref{fig:PRS_expected_empirical}.
-Figure~\ref{fig:closedloop} shows the closed-loop results.
+Lastly, we conduct closed-loop simulations using the proposed SMPC formulation with Problem~\eqref{eq:SNMPC}.
+We consider the discrete distribution (iv) from Figure~\ref{fig:expected_PRS}, which yields the largest prediction error.
+The sampling-based approximations are not applicable since we consider operation over infinite time (cf. discussion in Sec.~\ref{sec:discussion}).
+The SMPC formulation leveraging bounded noise support~\cite{schluter2020constraint,bonzanini2019tube,mcallister2022nonlinear} are infeasible for this problem due to the large magnitude of the worst-case noise.
+Figure~\ref{fig:closedloop} shows the closed-loop results of the proposed method.
 The expected cost decreases during closed-loop operation and converges to a small constant, in accordance with Theorem~\ref{thm:SMPC}.
-The variations in the applied input highlight how the indirect-feedback paradigm generates feedback through re-optimization.
-Lastly, although we operate close to the constraints, constraint violations are rare and the posed chance constraints~\eqref{eq:prob_state} are met with
+The variations in the applied input highlights that feedback is generated through re-optimization.
+Lastly, although we operate close to the constraints, constraint violations are rare and the posed chance constraints~\eqref{eq:prob_state} are met with: $\max_{\in\mathbb{I}_{\geq 0}}k~ \prob{x(k)\notin\mathbb{X}}=0.17\%< 1-p=5\%.$

-Considering the online computational complexity: Solving the proposed nonlinear SMPC formulation~\eqref{eq:SNMPC} with zero warm-start took on average $25$~[ms] using IPOPT \cite{wachter2006implementation} formulated in CasADi \cite{andersson2019casadi} in Matlab on a standard laptop.
-This is around 37$\%$ longer than a nominal MPC ($x=z$), which took $18$~[ms] on average.